b10wf15h3d/b10wf15h3d.github.io/_posts/2022-04-20-My-OSCP-Story.md

 Mr Mouse has put together an online course that teaches the basic principles, tools and techniques, that are synonymous with red teaming.

-Access to your own lab environment you'll gain hands on experience of using Cobalt Strike to pivot your way through a Active Directory Forest.
+Access to your own lab environment you'll gain hands on experience of using Cobalt Strike to pivot your way through an Active Directory Forest.

 Google reviews, check out some YouTube vids, I can't do the course justice!
 Better value for money than the Red Labs at Pentestacademy with a great Discord community.